Child Abuse Counseling Career

 What Does a Child Abuse Counselor Do?

 Child abuse counselors typically work closely with child victims of abuse.
 They are often called upon to help recognize possible signs of abuse in a child.
-These signs may vary, depending on the type of abuse.
+Listed below are several indicators of child abuse:

-- Clothes ill fitting, dirty, or inappropriate for weather conditions
+- Neglect - Poor hygiene.
+Clothes ill fitting, dirty, or inappropriate

 Once a child abuse counselor has an idea of the type of abuse a child has suffered, she will then attempt to get the child to open up about his experience.
 This is often a difficult task, since abuse is traumatizing to many children, and it can make them leery to trust any adults.
 Before this next step can be achieved, a child abuse counselor must be able to earn the trust of the abused child.
 This often takes copious amounts of compassion and patience.
 A child must usually feel comfortable in the presence of a child abuse counselor.